X-Mid 2 Tent

 Q) How should I pitch it in stormy weather?

-A) For the most weather resistant pitch, you should pitch it low to the ground (shorten the cord at the corners as much as possible), use the optional stake out points around the base to spread the load and deploy the peak guylines.
+A) For the most weather resistant pitch, you should pitch it low to the ground (shorten the cord at the corners as much as possible), use the optional stake out points around the base to spread the load, and deploy the peak guylines.
 Orient the guylines towards the long sides of the tent to support those larger walls.
-For extreme conditions, you can add a second peak guyline by tying cord inside the peaks and running it out the vents.
-This way you can guyout each peak from two directions, which makes it extremely strong.
+You can add a second peak guyline for extreme conditions by tying the cord inside the peaks and running it out the vents.
+This way, you can guyout each peak from two directions, which makes it extremely strong.